California is one of the largest states in America and the world. This state has many ecosystems, great weather, a sunny climate, and a large space.

 15. Red Diamond Rattlesnake

 The Red diamond rattlesnake is a long snake that can grow to about 38 inches.
-They have a faded red skin color.
+Its skin is faded red.

-It is easy to find these types of different snakes in California, especially within certain areas such as Baja California, the islands of the Gulf of California, as well as Southern California.
+It is easy to find these types of snakes in California, especially in certain areas such as Baja California, the islands of the Gulf of California, and Southern California.

 According to reptile experts, the Red diamond rattlesnake is said to be the least poisonous among the venomous rattlesnake; however, this doesn’t mean that their poison isn’t potent.